Lab 01: Dealing with Spatial Data in Python

 It shows that coordinates in geometry

-column are using the WGS 84 with a EPSG code 4326.
+with a EPSG code 4326.
 In fact, it is the mostly used coordinate reference system (CRS) in spatial data science as it is a global coordinate system and has been used for GPS as well.
 However, as we covered in the lecture, those global CRSs are not that accurate for local regions.
 For the UK, or Bristol, a more commonly used CRS is EPSG:27700 (National Grid for Great Britain), and this CRS is also projected.
 Let’s then transfer bristol_roadnetwork

 from EPSG:4326 to EPSG:27700: